koparasy/Mneme/README.md

 # Record Replay Tool

-A simple tool allowing recording the execution of a GPU (CUDA) kernel and replaying that kernel as an independent executable.
+A simple tool allowing recording the execution of a GPU (CUDA/HIP) kernel and replaying that kernel as an independent executable.

 The tool operates in 3 phases.
 During compile time the user needs to apply a provided LLVM pass to instrument the code.
 The pass detects all device global variables and device functions and stores this information with the respective LLVM-IR in the global device memory.
 The compilation generates a `record-able` executable.